Bill Foster comes from a long line of inventors, scientists, and political activists.

 In about 1994 Billy made an unbelievable stop and clothesline throw home for the tag-out while playing shortstop in the Batavia Little League All-Stars game.
 That memory will always make his Mom & Dad smile.

 Bill's daughter Christine was born in in 1987 and went to public schools in Batavia and attended the Illinois Math and Science Academy (IMSA) in Aurora.
 After graduating from Stanford University, she worked for a company in California developing educational software.
-She recently graduated from the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin, and is now in India working for a nonprofit foundation dedicated to improving healthcare delivery.
+She recently graduated from the Lyndon B. Johnson School of Public Affairs in the University of Texas at Austin, worked in India for a nonprofit foundation dedicated to improving healthcare delivery, and now works at Yale University analyzing health care cost and quality.

 The Foster Family at Christine's graduation from the Illinois Math and Science Academy in June 2005.